Vand0r/IBFRA2023/README.md

 ![](Where_acorns_Vegh.png)

-# In progress - IUCN GET in Japan
+# In progress

+## IUCN GET in Japan

-**Soon to be resubmitted!
+**2025 December: Soon to be resubmitted!
 Lot's of changes happened, we shifted from Level 4 to Level 6 as it is more suitable for national level categories.
 Stay tuned.**

-Data paper under on matching Japanese habitat categories with the international IUCN typology (Preparing for resubmission at Ecological Research)
+Data paper under on matching Japanese habitat categories with the international IUCN ecosystem typology (Preparing for resubmission at Ecological Research)

 Link to pre-print: [https://doi.org/10.22541/au.173319062.28331883/v1](https://doi.org/10.22541/au.173319062.28331883/v1)